MattStockton/MattStockton.github.io/_posts/2024-11-17-evaluating-llm-applications.markdown

 ---
 layout: single
 title: "Evaluating LLM Applications the Right Way"
-excerpt: "Hamel Husain’s post on LLM evaluations is the most practical guide I’ve seen.
+excerpt: "Hamel Husain's post on LLM evaluations is the most practical guide I've seen.
 The key takeaway?
 Work with a domain expert — they define success, refine inputs, and keep your system grounded in reality.
 Everything else, from synthetic inputs to structured feedback, is built on that foundation."
+category: "Building with LLMs"
+tags: ["evaluation", "hamel-husain", "domain-experts", "testing", "best-practices"]
 ---

 [This article from Hamel Husain](https://hamel.dev/blog/posts/llm-judge/) is the highest-signal post I’ve read on building evaluations for LLM-based applications.
 I encourage you to spend 20 minutes reading the entire thing and not just my notes.
 Hamel breaks down how to evaluate AI systems in a way that cuts through noise and delivers practical, actionable results.